TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning/machinelearning-deployment-problemconsumingendpoint.md

 # Problem Consuming Endpoint

-Most users are able to resolve these issues by using the following steps.
+Most users are able to resolve issues concerning consuming endpoints by using the following steps.

 ## **Recommended Steps**

 1. See [Consume an Azure Machine Learning model deployed as a web service](https://docs.microsoft.com/azure/machine-learning/how-to-consume-web-service).
 Deploying an Azure Machine Learning model as a web service creates a REST API endpoint.
 You can send data to this endpoint and receive the prediction returned by the model.
-In this article, learn how to create clients for the web service by using C#, Go, Java, and Python.
+The linked article will show you how to create clients for the web service by using C#, Go, Java, and Python.

 2. See [Consume the service from Power BI](https://docs.microsoft.com/azure/machine-learning/how-to-consume-web-service?tabs=python#consume-the-service-from-power-bi).
 After the web service is deployed, it's consumable from Power BI dataflows.
-[Learn how to consume an Azure Machine Learning web service from Power BI.](https://docs.microsoft.com/power-bi/transform-model/dataflows/dataflows-machine-learning-integration)
+[Learn how to consume an Azure Machine Learning web service from Power BI](https://docs.microsoft.com/power-bi/transform-model/dataflows/dataflows-machine-learning-integration).

 3. [How to update a deployed web service](https://docs.microsoft.com/azure/machine-learning/how-to-deploy-update-web-service)